Chapter One: New Life

 Dromund Kaas.
-The heart of the Sith Empire, home to dark skies, darker jungles, and the darkest individuals within the metropolis of Kaas City.
-Rising from cavernous ravines and braving the surrounding flora and fauna, the city stood as a defiant testament of Imperial will.
-A place of Sith and soldiers housed amongst towering spires and citadel.
+The heart of the Sith Empire, home to dark skies, darker jungles, and the darkest individuals.
+Rising from cavernous ravines and braving the surrounding flora and fauna, the metropolis of Kaas City stood as a defiant testament of Imperial will.
+A place of Sith and soldiers, housed amongst towering spires and strongholds.
 Hidden behind impenetrable walls, every individual was secure in their function and purpose.
-Every duty had been assigned with every citizen serving the Empire to the best of their abilities.
+Every duty had been assigned, with every citizen serving the Empire to the best of their abilities.
 Every merchant, every curator, every sentient being fit into the cogs of the ever turning machine.
 Everyone had their superiors.
 Everyone had their inferiors.
 Like a magnificent web of duty and responsibility.

 Whether a person be the highest of Lords or the lowliest of slaves, there was a place for them.
 It may not have been a place of their choosing, but it was a place nonetheless.
 Or rather, that was the intent.
 For two individuals, this system proved somewhat inadequate.

 Housing district.
 Adjacent to the market district.
 A short commute from the citadel district.